 You are going to love your new job (probably)Topics: Mobile Strategy

-While most MTL members are excited rising level of interest and adoption of Digital Transformation (DX) projects, some are very concerned about their jobs.
+While most Mobile Thought Leaders (MTL) members are excited rising level of interest and adoption of Digital Transformation (DX) projects, some are very concerned about their jobs.

 What will they do when their current tasks are automated?
 What will their job be when their certifications are obsolete?